The Unforgiven III

 "The Unforgiven III" is a song by American heavy metal band Metallica from their ninth studio album, Death Magnetic (2008).
 It is a sequel to two of the band's past songs: "The Unforgiven II" and "The Unforgiven".
+It peaked at No. 14 on the Bubbling Under Hot 100 chart.

 History

 In an interview for MTV, James Hetfield said that the song is "continuation of the same storyline about sin and consequence, forgiveness and unforgiveness."
 Hetfield has also said that, of all parts of "The Unforgiven," this is his favorite.
 Robert Trujillo said "it's got a great flow and it's very dynamic.
 It's somehow connected to the [remaining] body music of the album."

 A live version was performed for the first time on April 14, 2010, in Oslo, Norway, and only played a few times afterwards with the last performance being on November 21, 2010.
 It was played for the first time in almost eight years in Lincoln, Nebraska, on September 6, 2018, and was next performed on the two nights of Metallica and the San Francisco Symphony's S&M2 at the Chase Center, albeit in an alternate form featuring only Hetfield and the orchestra.